INFO CORNER

 Registered office: BCNLIP IDIOMAS, S.L.U. – Avinyo 50, Local – 08002 Barcelona.
 NIF: B44974046.
 Phone number: +34 933186591, Fax +34 933014696, e-mail info@bcnlip.com, website www.bcnlip.com.

-Each course/educational program has a class attendance schedule and student service hours provided by the School.
-The School reserves the right to modify schedules, teachers, classrooms, premises, or any other characteristic of the course or educational program according to its organizational needs.
+Each course/educational program has a class attendance schedule and student support schedule provided by the School.
+The School reserves the right to modify schedules, teachers, classrooms, locations or any other characteristic of the course or educational program according to its organizational needs.

 Students may consult the schedule board on the School’s website (www.bcnlip.com) and on the screens at the entrance of each center.
-The boards display the number assigned to each group, as well as the schedule, center, and corresponding classroom.
-The School’s website and Student Manual provide general information regarding dates on which the School will be closed; for specific details in each case/date, the Student must contact the School.
+The boards show the number assigned to each group, the schedule of their center and the corresponding classroom.

-For students enrolled in long-term courses, holiday periods in August and December form part of the scheduled academic calendar.
-The School will not provide refunds or additional classes to compensate for these periods.
+For students enrolled in long-term courses, it is important to understand that the holiday periods in August and December form part of the scheduled course calendar.
+The school will not offer refunds or additional classes to compensate for these periods.
 These breaks are integrated into the overall course schedule for all students.

 Preliminary.
 Acceptance of these Contracting Conditions.

-By signing the Enrollment Form and making the reservation payment or any other payment for any course or program (hereinafter, course enrollment), the Student accepts, as participant of the course or program, the following terms and conditions:
+By signing the Enrollment Form or making the reservation payment or any other payment of any course or program (hereinafter the contracting of the course), the Student accepts, as purchaser of the course or program, the following terms and conditions:

 b.
-Specifically, the terms and conditions (Special Conditions) that the School has communicated individually to the Student prior to enrollment.
+Specifically; the terms and conditions (Particular Conditions) that the School has communicated to the Student individually prior to the contracting of the course.

-Residence and/or accommodation and living expenses of the Student (the School may provide guidance regarding available options known to it), airport transfers, travel and stay insurance, certain activities of the cultural program.
-Any material, service, or expense not expressly included in section 1 above.
+Residence and/or accommodation and stay expenses of the Student (indications may be given regarding the offer known by the School), transfers to/from the airport, travel and stay insurance, some of the activities of the cultural program.
+Any material, service, expense not expressly included in section 1 above.

 3.1.- Registration Form and Reservation

-a) Proof of payment deposited into the bank account indicated in the form, and confirmation of receipt of the amount by the School.
+a) the corresponding proof of payment into the bank account indicated in the form, and confirmation of receipt of the amount by the School.
 Payments may also be made at the School in cash according to current regulations, or by credit/debit card.
-Bank commissions shall be borne by the Student.
-The bank account details will be regularly provided by email to each candidate Student.
-The School may indicate other bank accounts on its website to receive Student payments.
+Bank commissions will be borne by the Student.
+The bank account for payment will be regularly indicated by email to each candidate Student.
+The School may indicate other bank accounts on its website to receive payments from the Student.

-b) Copy of Passport/Residence Card/Stay Card/NIE/DNI, valid and in force.
+b) copy of Passport/Residence Card/Stay Card/NIE/DNI, valid and current.

 3.2.- Confirmation of Reservation and Enrollment